 There is no need to worry as there are simple ways to deal with this problem.

 The Possible Causes of Mac Restart Error.

 If you do not regularly update your macOS, you may get Kernel Panic errors regularly.
-You should let your operating system update automatically.
+It would be best if you let your operating system update automatically.

-An accessory or peripheral device that you are using on your Mac can be another cause of the looping restart error.
+An accessory or peripheral device that you are using on your Mac can cause the looping restart error.
 The fix for this is quite simple; switch off the Mac and then disconnect all peripherals on your computer, such as printers, fax machines, mobile devices, etc., and then restart your computer.
-To find the faulty device, connect them one at a time to isolate the one causing the error.
+To find the faulty device, connect them one to isolate the one causing the error.

 There are times when the looping restart is caused by deep hardware or operating system errors.
-One way to fix this is to completely reinstall your MacOS then see if the error recurs.
+One way to fix this is to reinstall your MacOS then see if the error recurs completely.
 You may also require a hardware diagnostic tool to find out which hardware is malfunctioning on your computer.

 The steps listed below will help you identify and solve hardware and software issues that cause Kernel Panic in Mac.